 As Director of Operations, Paul is involved in every aspect of Jan-Care.
 Paul serves on numerous EMS committees and is continuously involved with the direction and training of Jan-Care's employees.
 Currently, Paul is the president of Mountain State EMS.
 In addition to being a national registry paramedic for over 30 years, he has served as an ICU and ER nurse.
 Paul also earned his master's degree in healthcare administration, graduating with high honors.
 Paul brings a keen analytical perspective, as well as tremendous educational and practical knowledge, to Jan-Care.
 For Mr. Seamann's Curriculum Vitae, click here.

-Rachel Cornett, Director of A/R and Communications
+Rachel Cornett, Chief of Staff

 Rachel Cornett, wife of Todd Cornett, has worked for Jan-Care for nearly 25 years.
 She is a member of the executive management team and is the Director of Accounts Receivable and Communications.
 Rachel started her career at Jan-Care at the age of 15 doing office filing and helping to file claims to UMWA.
 She worked in billing for several years and worked with all insurances.
 She then started an in-house collection group and headed that for two years.
 Following this, she along with 3 others formed the first Medical Support initiative in the state, which prescreened all non-emergency calls for medical necessity and decided on the appropriate level of transportation.
 She later became the Communications Director.
 After two years as Communications Director, she took over the billing department as Director of Accounts Receivable.
 She played an instrumental role in the administration, training and implementation of Electronic Patient Care Reporting.
 She also serves as chairperson on the Workplace Wellness Team.